aws/aws-nitro-enclaves-with-k8s/README.md

 ## Creating your own example application

 To quickly create your own application within this tutorial, you need to perform a few more steps.
 All application specific data is stored under **container** folder. **hello** can be a good example to see what kind of files are required for your application.

-To start preparing your application, please create a folder (e.g. my_app) under the **container/** folder.
-Then, go to the folder and create the files listed below:

- - **Dockerfile** is needed to build container that holds your application.
- - **enclave_manifest.json**: is optional and contains configuration to build your EIF image.
-This file instructs builder container to run and create an EIF of your application.
-If you do not prefer to use this automated solution, the use of [Nitro CLI](https://github.com/aws/aws-nitro-enclaves-cli) is also a viable option to build EIF images.
-For more information about the [Nitro CLI](https://github.com/aws/aws-nitro-enclaves-cli) tool, please take a look at this [document](https://docs.aws.amazon.com/enclaves/latest/user/building-eif.html).
- - **hooks.sh** is optional and holds some hook functions to perform application-specific processing.
+To see more information, please check this [document](./container/README.md).

 ## Cleaning up AWS resources
 If you followed this tutorial partially or entirely, it must have created some AWS resources.
 To clean them up, please use